 The CARES Act addressed the fact that loan forgiveness would not constitute taxable income; however, it was silent on whether or not the forgiven expenses would still be permitted deductions for federal tax purposes.
 On April 30, 2020, the IRS released guidance stating that forgiven expenses would not be tax deductible.
 The below example presents a comparison of federal taxes when forgiven expenses are deductible vs non-deductible.
 Of note, there is congressional pushback on this issue as the IRS’ ruling allegedly goes against congressional intent.
 This is certainly subject to change.

 Even with interim guidance to date, there are still many unanswered questions and ambiguity surrounding the forgiveness process, including but not limited to:

-- If FTEs or salaries/wages are restored by June 30, 2020 (or December 31, 2020 or the application submission date, under the PPP Flexibility Act) under the safe harbor, may employers furlough or lay off their employees after this date if they are still shut down or operating below capacity?
+- May employers furlough or lay off their employees after the end of their covered periods if they are still shut down or operating below capacity?

 - The second certification on the application (funds used for unauthorized purposes) does not reference forgiveness so it appears to relate to the loan portion.
 Is a borrower supposed to sit on non-forgiven proceeds to complete this item then only use the remaining loan after the covered period?
 What if the borrower accelerated the use of proceeds that would otherwise be permitted to become a loan?
 Is the borrower subject to recovery or loan amounts and/or civil or criminal fraud charges?